 But are they still effective?
-Boeing 747 appeared in 1968, holding the market supremacy until 2005, the year in which Airbus launched A380 (the only 2 full-deck / double-deck aircraft).
-To maintain its market share, Boeing tried a refresh on the 747 range, launching the 747-8i.
+The Boeing 747 appeared in 1968, holding the supremacy of the market until 2005, when Airbus launched the A380 (the only 2-deck full / double-deck aircraft).
+To maintain its market share, Boeing attempted a refresh on the 747 range, launching the 747-8i.
 Newer engines, lower operating cost, increased comfort.
-747 is unmistakable, having a "cockpit" (1.5 passenger decks).
+747 is unmistakable, with a "hump" (1.5 passenger decks).

 But it is not all about the operational costs, but also the size.
 Boeing 747-8 has a wingspan of 68.5 meters vs. The Airbus A380 has a wingspan of 79.8 meters.
 This gives the American model an advantage, being able to land on many more airports.

 Example: Bucharest “Henri Coandă” Airport can receive Boeing 747 aircraft, but it is not an airport approved for Airbus A380.
 EL Al operated a few flights with Queen of the Skies / Jumbo Jet.